-- F. Size of Grants - I. Floors and Ceilings
+F. Size of Grants

+I. Floors and Ceilings

-For all grants, a minimum of \$200,000 for construction costs is required.
-If, during the rating process, an application's construction cost is reduced below the \$200,000 minimum, that application will not be funded.
+For all grants, a minimum of \$350,000 for construction costs is required.
+If, during the rating process, an application's construction cost is reduced below the \$350,000 minimum, that application will be removed from consideration.